dfrunza/ashp4c/README.md

 ## Tests

-To run all the tests, launch this script:
+To run all the tests, launch the script:

 ```$ ./run_tests.sh```

-To test the parsing algorithm, edit a P4 source file and artificially introduce an error somewhere.
+To test the parsing algorithm, edit a P4 source file and introduce an error somewhere.
 The compiler then should be able to detect and report it.

 For example, this code fragment: